Abdulrahman Al-Harthi

-Abdulrahman Al-Harthi (عبدالرحمن الحارثي, born 6 September 1998) is a Saudi Arabian professional footballer who plays as a winger for Al-Ain.
+Abdulrahman Al-Harthi (عبدالرحمن الحارثي, born 6 September 1998) is a Saudi Arabian professional footballer who plays as a winger for Al-Tai.

 Career

 Al-Harthi started his career at Al-Ahli.
 He signed his first professional contract with the club on 17 September 2018.
 On 24 July 2019, Al-Harthi left Al-Ahli and joined Al-Khaleej.
 He spent one season at the club making 23 appearances and scoring once.
 On 1 October 2020, Al-Harthi joined Al-Hazem.
 In his first season at the club, Al-Harthi made 23 appearances and scored 4 goals as Al-Hazem were crowned champions of the MS League.
 On 12 September 2021, Al-Harthi made his Pro League debut starting against Al-Shabab.
 On 21 August 2022, Al-Harthi joined First Division side Al-Ain.
+On 15 July 2023, Al-Harthi joined Pro League side Al-Tai on a two-year deal.